 This is my first novel, and it grew from a story posted on this very website into a New York Times Best Seller published in more than twenty countries.

-This is a novel about books and technology, cryptography and conspiracy, friendship and love.
+It’s a tale of books and technology, cryptography and conspiracy, friendship and love.
 It begins in a mysterious San Francisco bookstore, but quickly reaches out into the wider world and the shadowed past.
-I talked about the ideas behind the book on NPR’s Morning Edition, and had a real-life bibliophile adventure with the New York Times.
+I talked about the ideas behind the book on NPR’s Morning Edition and had a real-life bibliophile adventure with the New York Times.

-George Saunders says: [This book] is a real tour-de-force, a beautiful fable that is given legs by the author’s bravado use of the real (Google is in there, for instance, the actual campus) to sell us on a shadow world of the unreal and the speculative.
+a real tour-de-force, a beautiful fable that is given legs by the author’s bravado use of the real (Google is in there, for instance, the actual campus) to sell us on a shadow world of the unreal and the speculative.
 Robin Sloan comes across as so bighearted, so in love with the world — the ancient world, the contemporary world — so in love with love, in love with friendship, in love with the idea that our technical abilities can serve as conduits for beauty, that the reader is swept along by his enthusiasm.
 It’s a lot of fun — but it’s also a powerful reading experience with a wonderful undeniability.

-This book was edited by Sean McDonald at FSG.
+Penumbra was edited by Sean McDonald at FSG.
 Lenni Wolff managed the copy-editing.
-Abby Kagan designed the interior of the FSG edition, and Rodrigo Corral created the glow-in-the-dark jacket.
-Brian Gittis managed U.S. publicity.
-Sarah Burnes at the Gernert Company made Penumbra happen.
+Abby Kagan designed the interior of the FSG edition, and Rodrigo Corral gave the book its inimitable cover.
+Brian Gittis managed publicity for the FSG edition; Gabrielle Gantz and Andrea Rogoff took the reigns for the Picador paperback.
+Sarah Burnes at the Gernert Company made Penumbra possible — full stop.
 Finally, Rebecca Gardner and Will Roberts, also at Gernert, took the book to the world.